awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 retrieved from the Elasticsearch instance, the connector generates multiple requests (for a document search query) that are split per shard and run concurrently.

-**NOTE: Only primary shards that are active at the time of the query will be considered for parallel scans**.

 Additionally, the connector will push down predicates as part of its document search queries.
 The following example demonstrates this connector's ability to utilize predicate push-down.